 - Extinquishing of the Chalice

-Following the Benediction, participants will then join their individual congregations in a Breakout Room where Joys and Concerns, Announcements unique to their fellowship and the Congregational Response will be offered.
-Rev. Jim will “visit” each fellowship, floating between each of the congregations before concluding with a social time.
+Following the Benediction, participants will then join their individual congregations in a Breakout Room where Joys and Concerns, Announcements unique to their fellowship and the Congregational Response will be offered before concluding the morning with a social time.
 You will not need to log on to a separate Zoom link.
 Bring your own coffee!

 If you have a Joy or Concern or an Announcement to share during an upcoming service, please click on the embedded links to submit a request.
 Every effort will be made by the facilitator to include it as part of the service.
 Facilitators will also ask congregants to add any missed or new Joy or Concern during the service.